Thomas-Maier/slurmy/README.md

 git clone https://github.com/TomVanNom/slurmy.git

-Make sure to add the directory in which you cloned slurmy to PYTHONPATH, as well as the slurmy folder:
+Make sure to add the directory in which you cloned slurmy to PYTHONPATH, and the slurmy folder to PATH:

+export PYTHONPATH=$PWD:$PYTHONPATH
-export PYTHONPATH=$PWD:$PWD/slurmy:$PYTHONPATH
+export PATH=$PWD/slurmy:$PATH

 This will make python aware of the slurmy module and you'll be able to execute the slurmy executable.